 It is an ancient competition among the Rapanui tribes to elect their “leader tribe” for the year.

 Each tribal representative gathers at the starting line along the edge of the Rano Kau crater.
-After scaling down the cliff to the water, they perform a 2 kilometer swim across the open water to Motu Nui, one of the inlets off Easter Island.
+After scaling down the cliff to the water, they perform a two-kilometer swim across the open water to Motu Nui, one of the inlets off Easter Island.

 There, they compete to find the egg of the migratory sooty tern.